JayWalker512/CryptoNoter/README.md

 ## UPDATES
 <img src='https://www.cryptonoter.com/img/monero-logo.png' /><img src='https://www.cryptonoter.com/img/electroneum-logo.png' /><img src='https://www.cryptonoter.com/img/bytecoin-logo.png' />

 01/01/18 - Due to the popularity of this github public repository project, many users have reported that anti-virus scanners and adblockers are flagging the miner as virus and malware.
 I have already developed a slient miner on my private repository that bypass av scanners and adblockers.
 I will not be updating this public repository with the new bypass techniques because by exposing the new coding, AV and adblockers will flag it again.
-If you are interested in the private miner, you may contact me at cryptonoter@gmail.com
+If you are interested in the private miner, please read this: https://github.com/cryptonoter/CryptoNoter/issues/34

 25/12/16 - Added Javascript API Documentation of CryptoNoter.
 Refer to https://github.com/cryptonoter/CryptoNoter/wiki/Javascript-API-Documentation-For-CryptoNoter